NilsonNetto/risuto/README.md

 docker-compose up --build
 ```

+4. Wait the docker-compose build finish

-4. Access the app on http://localhost on your favorite browser
+5. Access the app on http://localhost on your favorite browser

-5. If needed you can acess the API on http://localhost/api
+6. If needed you can acess the API on http://localhost/api

-## Funcionalidades
+## Features

 - Login: